 Our supply chains fall mainly under five ‘super-categories’, which are;

-• Review our processes for identifying potential suppliers to the institute and ensure that there is clear guidance to all those who engage suppliers regarding modern slavery;
+- Revised our processes for identifying potential suppliers to the Institute and ensured that there is clear guidance to all those who engage suppliers regarding modern slavery.

 Conflict of interest & Gift and hospitality.

 It is the duty of all members of EI staff to declare details of pecuniary, family or other personal interests which may result in a conflict of interest with the charitable or business activities of EI or its subsidiaries companies.
 Any potential conflict must be declared that may influence their judgment in undertaking their duties.

 All staff and Trustee Directors are asked to make a declaration of whether they have any areas that may be deemed a conflict, or to indicate that they have no conflicts to declare.
 EI holds a register of interests, an any changes in the information declared on the register should be made as soon as practical after the change.
 The ruling principle of declaration is for staff and Trustee Directors to ask themselves whether members of the public, knowing the facts of the situation, could reasonably conclude that a conflict of interest could arise or that the interest might influence their judgment.
 Staff should also consider including relevant known interest of members of their households or close family members.

 EI has a policy on Gifts and Hospitality, which sets out our responsibilities, and of those working for or responsible for Earlham Institute, or undertaking work for one of our subsidiaries, in observing and upholding our position on gifts and hospitality; and provides information and guidance on how to record and deal with gifts and hospitality offered or provided to others.